Morganplant/Crowd-Detection-System-Docs/Report2.0/Introduction.md

 ## Introduction
 This project revolves around the concept, execution, and evaluation of a crowd density and presence detection system.
 Utilizing Wi-Fi technology the system aims to determine areas of high crowd density, providing users with information for making informed decision making.
 The name of this project is "Crowd Pulse".

-Users will interact with the system in a way designed to be usable by anyone, This interface will be in the form of a web interface, allowing users, to locate the high density areas, to make informed decisions.
+Users will interact with the system in a way designed to be usable by anyone, this interface will be in the form of a web interface, allowing users, to locate the high density areas, to make informed decisions.

 The Crowd Pulse System was designed to facilitate 3 major use cases:
 1. Show Students where the busy areas on a university campus are.